Everything You Need to Know on How to Use Body Butter

 Look for blends with avocado oil, olive oil, shea oil and coconut oil.
 These butters are super moisturising and can help heal your dry hands or feet, even if the skin is cracked.

 Top tip: if you are choosing a body butter and looking for a divine fragrance (as well as gorgeous skin), find products that pack essential oils instead of synthetic fragrance.
-One of our favorites is this Luxury Pink Champagne and Raspberry Body Butter packed with raspberry oil for an incredible scent and collagen to get more youthful, glowing skin.

 Where to find the best body butters?

 There are lots of body butters out there.
 As a rule, we would always recommend looking for body butters that are packed with natural and organic ingredients.
 Of course we would--we only stock natural and organic body butters.
 The products featured in this blog are all from our independent sellers at Organics.